SAP/ai-sdk-js/README.md

 ## Local Testing

-To test SAP Cloud SDK for AI features locally while building your application, follow these steps:
+To test SAP Cloud SDK for AI features locally during application development, follow these steps:

-- Download a service key for your AI Core service instance.
+- Download a service key for the AI Core service instance.
-- Set the downloaded service key as the `AICORE_SERVICE_KEY` environment variable in your local environment.
+- Set the downloaded service key as the `AICORE_SERVICE_KEY` environment variable in the local environment.

 The SDK parses the service key from the environment variable to interact with the AI Core service.
-This setup allows you to test clients such as orchestration and OpenAI locally, provided you have deployments for orchestration and OpenAI in SAP BTP.
+This setup enables local testing of clients such as orchestration and OpenAI, provided that deployments for orchestration and OpenAI exist in SAP BTP.

 ## Support, Feedback, Contribution